Applied Part 3. Project Constitution: First Rules Referendum

 --proposal book2/examples/constitution/proposals/valid_proposal.md

-# [project script] — same checks on your constitution and playbook
+# [project script] — the same checks on your constitution and playbook

 python3 scripts/constitution/check.py \